Friday, August 29, 2008

 Four decades after their hunting was banned in 1966, the humpback whale seems to have finally swum clear of the danger zone.

-Red List of Threatened Species, humpbacks are no longer classed as "vulnerable" but have made the leap into the "least concern" category, the International Union for the Conservation of Nature announced on Tuesday.
+On the newest compilation of the Red List of Threatened Species, humpbacks are no longer classed as "vulnerable" but have made the leap into the "least concern" category, the International Union for the Conservation of Nature announced on Tuesday.
 The reclassification is sure to encourage pro-whaling countries to lift the ban on commercial humpback whaling.

-IUCN Species Survival Commission, who led the assessment, says that the humpbacks' recovery is down to the ban on whaling.
+Randall Reeves, chair of the Cetacean Specialist Group of the IUCN Species Survival Commission, who led the assessment, says that the humpbacks' recovery is down to the ban on whaling.

 "It's pretty clear-cut.
 Of all the large whales, humpbacks are maybe the best at responding to the availability of food and breeding habitat, so as long as you leave them alone, they have a strong capacity to bounce back."